 Localization Manager will assist you in localizing applications.
-It lets you view and edit localizable resources in a single grid, helping you add/edit/rename localizable strings and spot missing localized values.
+It lets you view and edit localizable resources in a single grid, helping you add and edit localizable strings and spot missing localized values.

 Open Localization Manager

 Double-click a resource file in the Solution Explorer.